UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 > {: .solution}
 {: .challenge}

+> ## Aside: Interactively exploring graphs
+>
+> There are some outlying data points in the solution to challenge 3.
+You might be wondering which country these belong to.
+Unfortunately there
+> isn't an easy way of doing this neatly in ggplot2.
+One approach is to use `geom_label()` to label each data point with the country:
+>
+>
+> ~~~
+> gapminder %>%
+>   ggplot(aes(x = year, y = gdpPercap, group = country)) +
+>   geom_line() +
+>   facet_wrap("continent")
+> ~~~
+> {: .language-r}
+>
+> The labels for each data point overlap each other, and are plotted for each data point.
+You can deal with the latter issue by creating a new variable which only contains the label for one point per group (i.e per country), and for the groups you wish to label.
+You can do this using `mutate` and `ifelse` as described at the end of the previous episode.
+>
+> It's also possible to make a graph with "tooltips", so that the country pops up when you hover the mouse over a line.  `ggplot2` can't do this automatically, but an extension package [`ggiraph`](https://davidgohel.github.io/ggiraph/index.html) let's you do this.
+The package's documentation has full examples.
+>
+{: .callout}

 ## Pre processing data

 When we want to start sub-setting and mutating the data before plotting, the usefulness of